scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Python module for Intel |R| TBB is in an experimental stage and might be not sufficiently optimized and verified with different use-cases.
 In particular, it does not yet use master thread efficiently as a regular TBB program is supposed to do.
-This reduces performace for small workloads and on systems with small number of hardware threads.
+This reduces performance for small workloads and on systems with small number of hardware threads.

 As was shown before, Intel |R| MKL does not optimize TBB-based threading layer as well as OpenMP threading layer and there are significant gaps in stand-alone performance between them.
 In particular, TBB-based MKL is not yet efficient on Intel |R| Xeon |R| Phi processors.